 DokiDoki!
 Precure is the tenth entry in the Pretty Cure franchise.
-It is currently airing as of February 3, 2013, and stars a four-girl team with a playing card motif.In the magical Trump Kingdom, everyone lived in harmony under the guidance of their ruler Princess Marie Ange.
+It was aired between February 3, 2013 and January 26, 2014, and stars a four-girl team with a playing card motif.In the magical Trump Kingdom, everyone lived in harmony under the guidance of their ruler Princess Marie-Ange.
 That was until the day that an evil force known as "Jikochuu"note translated as "Selfish" attacked the kingdom, corrupting the hearts of its people and defeating its sole protector, Cure Sword.
-Though Marie Ange managed to escape to Earth, she immediately went missing and her kingdom fell to the evil of Jikochuu.Mana Aida is the busybodyStudent Council President of Oogai Middle School who suffers from a serious case of Chronic Hero Syndrome.
+Though Marie-Ange managed to escape to Earth, she immediately went missing and her kingdom fell to the evil of Jikochuu.Mana Aida is the busybodyStudent Council President of Oogai Middle School who suffers from a serious case of Chronic Hero Syndrome.
 When the agents of Jikochuu descend upon Earth, she has a chance encounter with one of the fairies fleeing the Trump Kingdom, and transforms into one of the legendary warriors known as Pretty Cure.As Cure Heart, Mana is soon joined by three others: Rikka Hishikawa (Cure Diamond), her best friend and the put-upon Student Council Secretary; Alice Yotsuba (Cure Rosetta), a corporate heiress and their childhood friend; and Cure Sword, now going under the name "Makoto Kenzaki", whose prosperous idol career masks her pain and regret over her failure to protect her realm.In contrast to the preceding season, DokiDoki!
 Precure has a Myth Arc that runs throughout the series.
-As the story progresses, the Cures encounter mysterious shopkeeper Joe Okada, magical baby Ai-chan, amoral villainess Regina, and their enigmaticnew ally Cure Ace.
+As the story progresses, the Cures encounter mysterious shopkeeper Joe Okada, magical baby Ai-chan, amoral villainess Regina, and their enigmaticnew ally, Aguri Madoka (Cure Ace).

 Absurdly High-Stakes Game: Episode 19.
 Regina wages the red Royal Crystal, while the Cures wage the rest of the Crystals.
 The Royal Crystals are the key to restoring Trump Kingdom.
 As expected, Team Selfish cheats like there is no tomorrow.